fikriprayoga1/majoo-test/README.md

 ### Run Unit Test
 ##### Step :
-- Move to directory 1 or 2 eend so on
+- Move to directory 1 or 2 end so on
 - type ``` go test -v ``` and then press enter

 ### Prepare & Run Docker